-Crucially, neutrality means being able to defend and monitor one's own territory.
-A major rethink in defence and security policy, along with increased investment in the Defence Forces to allow it to do its job, is necessary.
+Crucially, military neutrality means being able to defend and monitor one's own territory.
+This needs to be reflected in national defence and security policy, and an increased investment in the Defence Forces is necessary to it can do its job.